-- 5.1 Whilst NHS provider organisations will remain separate statutory bodies and retain their current structures and governance under the new White Paper, they will be expected to work in close partnership with other providers and with commissioners or budget holders to improve outcomes and value. - 5.2 This provides a new set of opportunities for strengthening provider collaboratives, building on the work done locally on community services provider collaboration.
+- 5.1 Whilst NHS provider organisations will remain separate statutory bodies and retain their current structures and governance under the new White Paper, they will continue to work in close partnership to improve outcomes and value. - 5.2 This provides a new set of opportunities for strengthening collaboration, building on the work done locally on community services provider collaboration.
 As a system we have already committed ourselves to collaboration to deliver Right Care Right Time Right Place, with a clear intent to strengthen and enhance community services as part of a programme of hospital reconfiguration.
-We recognise the opportunity of working beyond Calderdale on this, particularly with Kirklees, ensuring collaboration on the hospital reconfiguration in particular given the investment and opportunity this offers. - 5.3 A key strand of this work is ensuring that our voluntary and community sector is enabled to be key players in any collaborative.
+We recognise the opportunity of working beyond Calderdale on this, particularly with Kirklees, ensuring collaboration on the hospital reconfiguration in particular, given the investment and opportunity this offers. - 5.3 A key strand of this work is ensuring that our voluntary and community sector is enabled to be key players in any collaborative.
 We are also committed to ensure that we join up physical and mental health in our localities and accelerate our system approach to physical activity and wellbeing